kinecosystem/kin-app-server/README.md

 Note: this repo is at a very early stage of work.

 An internal service for the Kin App aimed at:
-    - storing user data
+    - storing user data (userid, push-token, device-id etc)
     - oferring spend and earn opportunities for clients
-    - paying clients for completing questionnaires
+    - paying clients for completing tasks

+## General Design
+At the moment we design for simplicity: this is a straight-forward flask webapp backed by a Postgress SQL server in AWS.
+In the future we may split the logic to frontend/backend (with a message queue) but at the moment everything is synchronous.

+- We intend to monitor with datadog/pagerduty
+- We intend to add events in the server (currently there are none) for BI

 ## Prerequisites
 Make sure you have Python 3 >=3.6.4.